Kate Liu

 Kate Liu (born May 23, 1994 in Singapore) is an American classical pianist.
 On October 20, 2015, she won the third prize and the Polish Radio Award for the best performance of mazurkas in the 17th International Fryderyk Chopin Piano Competition.

 Biography

 Liu began playing piano at age four.
 At six, she was admitted to the gifted music program of the Yamaha Music School in Singapore.
 When she was eight, she moved with her family to the Chicago area, United States.
 In Chicago, she studied piano with Alan Chow, Micah Yui and Emilio del Rosario in the Academy program for talented young pianists and string players at the Music Institute of Chicago.
 She graduated from New Trier High School in 2012 and received her Bachelor of Music degree from the Curtis Institute of Music.
 While studying at Curtis, she was named a 2018-19 Gilmore Rising Star.
 She is pursuing her graduate degree at the Juilliard School, where she studies with Robert McDonald and Yoheved Kaplinsky.

-Liu has won many top prizes at international piano competitions: